Connections between Abelian sandpile models and the $K$-theory of weighted Leavitt path algebras: Weighted graph monoids and sandpile monoids: basic properties

 Of course it is not coincidental that the monoid $M(E,w)$ of Example \ref{weightedgraphmonoidexample} is the same as the monoid $\SP(G)$ of Example \ref{Mnn+kissandpile}.
 We will make the connection precise in Theorem \ref{conicrit}. \end{remark}

-\begin{remark} If $E$ is a sandpile graph, let $G$ be the graph gotten from $E$ by eliminating all irrelevant vertices together with the single edge each emits.
-Then clearly $G$ is a sandpile graph, and $\SP(E) \cong \SP(G)$.
+\begin{remark} Let $E$ be a sandpile graph.
+Suppose $v$ is an irrelevant vertex in $E$, and denote by $w$ the vertex $r(e)$, where $e$ is the unique edge having $s(e) = v$.
+By ``collapsing" $E$ at $v$ we mean eliminating $v$ and $e$ from $E$, and, for any edge $f$ in $E$ having $r(f) = v$, we assign $r(f) = w$.
+Let $G$ be the graph gotten from $E$ by continuing to collapse at each vertex until no irrelevant vertices remain.
+Then clearly $G$ is a reduced sandpile graph, and $\SP(E) \cong \SP(G)$.
 In particular, when studying the structure of $\SP(E)$ we may assume without loss that $E$ is reduced. \end{remark}